 - The examination experience, the written critique, the certificate, the medal, all combine to give an amateur or professional concrete recognition of the accomplishment which he/she would otherwise miss by merely coming in for a weekly lesson.
 Sometimes a good student will become discouraged because their perception is that they are not improving.
 The steady measurement of progress with the Medal Test Program will remedy this problem.

-- For Latin and Rhythm, you must start with Rumba and for Standard and Smooth, you must start with Waltz.
+- For Latin and Rhythm, you must start with Rumba.
+For Standard and Smooth, you must start with Waltz.
+For all standard exams, the Rhythm portion is done within the Waltz module.

-- Candidates will receive their Results after each module is taken.
+- Candidates will receive their Results after each module is finished, although no averaging of grades is done until the final module is taken.
 Candidates will not receive their certificates until after all modules within their level and style are complete, at which time they may advertise their credentials.

 - There is a 5 year time limit to finish all the modules within one level and style.